ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### A. Low quality biometrics marked as reason for exceptions

 1. During a registration process while capturing biometrics, if the configured threshold is not met for fingerprints and/or irises in spite of the x attempts(configurable) to capture the biometrics, then system mandates capture of exception photo
-1. Also, system automatically flags the reason for exception as ‘_Low Quality of biometrics_’.
+1. Also, system automatically flags the reason for exception as ‘Low Quality of biometrics’.
-1. If the individual has missing biometrics AND low quality of biometrics, both the reasons are auto-associated.
+1. If the individual has missing biometrics and low quality of biometrics, both the reasons are auto-associated.
 Here also the system mandates capture of exception photo.

 #### B. Mark fingerprint and iris exceptions for an individual